learnbyexample/learn_gnuawk/gnu_awk.md

 concat
 ```

 If an uninitialized variable is used, it will act as an empty string in string context and `0` in numeric context.
 You can force a string to behave as a number by simply using it in an expression with numeric values.
 You can also use unary `+` or `-` operators.
 If the string doesn't start with a valid number (ignoring any starting whitespaces), it will be treated as `0`.
-Similarly, concatenating a string to a number will automatically change the number to string.
+Similarly, concatenating a string to a number will automatically change the number to a string.
 See [gawk manual: How awk Converts Between Strings and Numbers](https://www.gnu.org/software/gawk/manual/gawk.html#Strings-And-Numbers) for more details.

 ```bash
 # same as: awk 'BEGIN{sum=0} {sum += $NF} END{print sum}'